-I’ve not been to Portugal yet (feel free to judge), aside from a stag do in the Algarve, however it’s restaurants like Taberna Do Mercado that really makes me wonder why and just urges me to fly over there at the next given opportunity.
-Nuno Mendes I salute you sir for encouraging me.
+I’ve not been to Portugal yet to truly experience their culinary offering (a stag trip to the Algrave eating kebabs doesn’t count), but its restaurants like Taberna Do Mercado that really makes me wonder why and just urges me to fly over there at the next given opportunity.
+Nuno Mendes I salute you sir for creating such compelling food with uncompromising flavours.
 (My first review can be seen here).

 We dined alfresco during a warm September’s day and evening during my 2nd and 3rd visits.